 The work of the CTTL, and specifically the Academy, seeks to help teachers and school leaders apply the growing body of educational neuroscience research to the design of their schools and classrooms and work with each individual student.
 Our goal is for all students–regardless of zip code or school type—to learn and develop with the guidance of a teacher who knows the research behind how his or her brain works, learns, and changes.

 There is no greater challenge or opportunity facing schools today than attracting and retaining the next generation of high-quality teachers and school leaders.
 But what if teachers and school leaders knew more about how the student and adult brain learns, changes, and thrives?

 In the spring of 2015, the CTTL received an Educational Leadership Grant from the E.E.
 Ford Foundation to design and launch the first of its kind Science of Teaching and School Leadership Academy, a five-day professional development workshop with two strands: one for teachers and another for school leaders.
-Co-designed by the Center for Transformative Teaching and Learning and individual faculty from Harvard’s Graduate School of Education and the Johns Hopkins University Science of Learning Institute, this Academy empowers teachers and leaders to achieve the following outcomes:
+The Academy is co-designed by the Center for Transformative Teaching and Learning and individual faculty from Harvard’s Graduate School of Education, the Johns Hopkins University Science of Learning Institute, and the Johns Hopkins University School of Education.

 With the Science of Teaching and School Leadership Academy, the CTTL and its partners seek to develop a high-quality professional development training program to educate teachers and school leaders about Mind, Brain, and Education science research and its application to educational practice through action research.
 Each summer participants, including independent and public school teachers, Teach for America (DC) corps members, and school leaders from 4 different countries and 20 different states, will participate in this Academy and receive ongoing mentoring and programmatic support throughout the school year.

 The aims of the Academy are to help educators and school leaders: